Fiduciary Liability Insurance

 It’s important to remember that fiduciary liability coverage is fairly focused and narrow.
 The focus is clearly on breach of duties related to the mismanagement of benefits.
 Obviously, fiduciary liability policies will not cover criminal acts and intentional wrongdoing, the intentional embezzlement of fidelity bonds or any other corporate funds.

 The cost of your plan will largely depend on the type of coverage your business needs and the size of your company and its assets.
-However, fiduciary liability insurance is usually a fairly affordable product and can also be added to other policies such as D&O and EPLI insurance.
+However, Fiduciary Liability insurance is usually a fairly affordable product and can also be added to other policies such as directors & officers and employment practices liability insurance.

 Some of the most common factors that impact fiduciary liability premiums include total plan assets under management, the limits of the policy, and quality of service providers.

 Generally, policies can range from $500 to $2,500 per year, depending on the specific needs of your company.
 Policies can cover as much as $20 million per year.